Darpan-lab/vocab_api/README.md

 The most interesting and time consuming part was building the **Quiz functionality**.

 ### Logic Behind the Quiz:
-The API I used includes about 170 unique words with full details.But not all words have meanings.So, to filter those that do, I used:
+The API I used includes about 170 unique words with full details.But not all words have meanings.So, to filter those words, I used-

 `quizWords.data.filter(word => word.meaning);`